Office Administration for Business, Legal and Medical Practices

 - Digital Presentation Skills

-Office Administration (with Legal and Medical studies) Award 5M1997
+Office Administration for Business, Legal and Medical Practices Award 5M1997

 Payroll Manual and Computerised 5N1546

 Students will acquire the skills and the competence to enable them operate and maintain accurate payroll records using manual and computerised systems, for an organisation, working under general direction and supervision.

 Communications is a survival toolkit that underpins almost everything we do.
 If you get the basic skills right at this stage, you can build on them as you progress to further study or employment.
 As a hands-on, practical subject, you will be afforded the opportunity to learn and practice the conventions of oral and written communication.
 You will undertake tasks that will prepare you for third level or workplace projects.